americanstone/CPU-ThreadBlocking/README.md

 # cupThreadBlocking

 ## Sleep()
-This method is defined in Thread class.
-This Method is used to pause the execution of current thread for a specified time in Milliseconds.
+This method is defined in Thread class. sleep() sends the current thread into the “Not Runnable” state for some amount of time.
+The thread keeps the monitors it has acquired This Method is used to pause the execution of current thread for a specified time in Milliseconds.
 Here, Thread does not lose its ownership of the monitor and resume’s it’s execution. no consuming cpu cycles. let say you are buying a ticket from booth. it's your turn you talk to the seller "I want to take a nap" also see https://stackoverflow.com/questions/13680512/does-endless-while-loop-take-up-cpu-resources#:~:text=The%20short%20answer%20is%20yes,a%20file%20or%20network%20operation).